APHC Condemns Ban On Hurriyet Parties In IIOJK - UrduPoint

 APHC Condemns Ban On Hurriyet Parties In IIOJK

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Dec, 2023) The All Parties Hurriyat Conference has condemned the frequent use of repressive and oppressive measures and illegal ban on Hurriyet parties by the authorities to suppress the Kashmiris’ legitimate demand for their inalienable right to self-determination recognized by the United Nations Security Council.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Dec, 2023) The All Parties Hurriyat Conference has condemned the frequent use of repressive and oppressive measures and illegal ban on Hurriyat parties by the authorities to suppress the Kashmiris’ legitimate demand for their inalienable right to self-determination recognised by the United Nations Security Council.

-According to Kashmir Media Service, APHC spokesman in Srinagar said banning peace and freedom-loving parties or attaching properties linked to them will not detach the Kashmiri people from their righteous demand for the right to self-determination.
+According to Kashmir Media Service, APHC spokesman in a statement issued in Srinagar said banning peace and freedom-loving parties or attaching properties linked to them will not detach the Kashmiri people from their righteous demand for right to self-determination.

 He said the fresh attempt of the Bharatiya Janata Party-led Indian governments to further suppress Kashmiris by imposing a ban on jailed Masarrat Aalam Butt’s Muslim League in IIOJK is another act of brazen terrorism.